amolsr/Notes/Java Collections/Comparator.md

 ````
 public int compare(Object obj1, Object obj2)
-returns negative iff obj1 has to come before obj2
-returns positive iff obj1 has to come after obj2
-reutrns zero if both are equal.
 ```
+- returns negative iff obj1 has to come before obj2
+- returns positive iff obj1 has to come after obj2
+- returns zero if both are equal.
 ```
 public boolean equals()
-It is optionable to implement as if already implemented in java.lang.Object class.
 ````

+- It is optionable to implement as if already implemented in java.lang.Object class.